-8.6.a Advantage to use the digital audio input
+8.6.a Advantage to use the AES/EBU standard

 The main advantage of digital process and transmission is its virtual insensitivity to external noise when properly managed.
 Analog to Digital conversion performs better than Digital to Analog conversion.
-However, these conversions will introduce small delays and subtle artifacts, so it is good practice to avoid multiple conversions from analog to digital signals or viceversa.
+However, these conversions will introduce small delays and subtle artifacts, so it is good practice to avoid multiple conversions from analog to digital signals or vice-versa.